wheelo/RooCode-Tips-Tricks/personal_roo_docs/technical/experimental-features.md

 3. **Insert Content**: Enable when adding new functions, methods, imports, or documentation blocks to files without modifying existing content.
 Particularly useful for codebase extension.

 4. **Power Steering**: Enable when working on tasks that require strict adherence to guidelines, such as regulated code, security-sensitive implementations, or team projects with strict conventions.

+5. **Multi-Block Search and Replace**: Enable when performing refactorings that require coordinated changes to multiple parts of a file.
+Especially valuable for updating component signatures, changing function parameters, or implementing consistent API changes throughout a file.
+4. **Power Steering**: Enable when working on tasks that require strict adherence to guidelines, such as regulated code, security-sensitive implementations, or team projects with strict conventions.

 ### Testing Approach